 No, that is all that is required.
 If the International Center requires any additional information or documents, you will be contacted directly.
 All Visa Document requests are being processed in the order received.
 We thank you for your patience.

 To check your most up-to-date visa document status, please visit the Check Visa Document Status page and log in with your UCINet ID and password.

 For Fall 2024 admitted students, you must submit your complete CFS request through your admissions student portal.
 Documents sent or emailed to the International Center will not be processed.

 Processing time is 15 business days after we receive a complete CFS request from the Admission’s office.
 All visa document requests are being processed in the order received.

 If you plan to transfer your SEVIS record to UCI, processing time is 15 business days after we receive a complete CFS request from the Admission’s office and your SEVIS record from your current school.

 Instructions can be found under Release Current SEVIS Record to UCI.

 You must check the travel and visa restrictions that may be in place during the time you plan to enter the United States.
 Please visit our immigration policy updates page for information regarding changes in immigration policies and practice.
 We also recommend that you visit CDC’s website for the most current guidance on travelers prohibited from entry to the United States.

-If you requested a DS-2019 for J-1 visa, we will issue a hard copy of your DS-2019 and mail it to you, since the U.S. Department of State does not permit electronic distribution of DS-2019s.
+If you requested a DS-2019 for a J-1 Visa, we will issue a hard copy of your DS-2019 and mail it to you, since the U.S. Department of State does not permit electronic distribution of DS-2019s.